geonetwork/doc/source/user-guide/describing-information/creating-metadata.rst

 .. figure:: img/add-new-record.png

-2. From the metadata template list, select a template (see :ref:`creating-templates`), choose a group from the In dropdiwn and click *Create*.
+2. From the metadata template list, select a template (see :ref:`creating-templates`), choose a group from the dropdown and click *Create*.

 .. figure:: img/creating-metadata.png